mendix/docs/content/howto8/mobile/setting-up-google-firebase-cloud-messaging-server.md

 ## 1 Introduction

-You can use Google's Firebase Cloud Messaging (FCM) service to send push notifications to both Android as well as iOS devices.
-In order to send push notifications using FCM from the Push Notifications Connector module, you must set up a Firebase account with FCM enabled.
-This tutorial will teach you how to register for FCM and configure the service in your app.
+You can use Google's Firebase Cloud Messaging (FCM) service to send push notifications to both Android and iOS devices.
+To send push notifications using FCM from the Push Notifications Connector module, you must set up a Firebase account with FCM enabled.
+This how-to will teach you how to register for FCM and configure the service in your app.

 ## 2 Prerequisites